If you own a large woodlot, selling your standing timber can make you a significant profit and helps you accomplish land management goals.

 - Contact the Sawmill.
 Do your research into a sawmill that is experienced, follows best forest management practices, and harvests your particular species of timber.
 Provide them with the details on the species, volume, and location of your standing timber.
 Call our Dedicated Timber Buyers or Send Us A Message for a Quote

 - Get an Assessment.
-Your assessment will depend on your woodlot’s location, the species of standing timber, the volume and quality of the timber, and current market values.
+Your assessment will depend on your woodlot’s location, the species of standing timber, the volume and quality of the timber, current market values and more.
 Additionally, our Michigan sawmill is able to provide the best timber harvesting prices when multiple woodlots are harvested in the same vicinity—Let us know how we can help you harvest multiple jobs in one area and make an even better profit per acre!

 - Negotiate Price and Contract.
 Upon discussing the needs of your woodlot, the sawmill will provide you with a quote and a contract with the terms of sale, including a price and harvesting schedule.